← All work

 05

-Rebuilt the webhook handler as a separate service
+Rebuilt the webhook handler as a separate path

-Incoming webhooks are validated, logged, and placed into the event queue immediately.
-They are no longer processed inline with the transaction flow, eliminating the ordering problem entirely.
+Incoming webhooks are validated, logged, and queued instead of being processed inline with the primary transaction request.

 Tech Stack